arranjdavis/Predicting_COVID_19_outbreaks_with_Twitter_data/tweet_collection/twitter_academic_API_credentials/README.md

 # YAML files

-This folder should contain seperate YAML files titled with the Twitter usernames (e.g., `@Arran_Davis.yaml`) for each of the developer accounts that will used to access the Twitter API (v2).
+This directory should contain separate YAML files titled with the Twitter usernames (e.g., `@Arran_Davis.yaml`) for each of the developer accounts that will used to access the Twitter API (v2).

 The YAML files must be in the following format: